The ip access-list command options and arguments

 To clear and reset the counter for an ACL, use the following command.

-The following command clears the counter of the ACL 20.
+The following command clears the ACL 20 counter.

 Identifying ACL types